codr7/swifties/README.md

 ```

 ### functions
-Functions may take any number of arguments and return any number of results; `pos` indicates the call site; if a `Pc`is returned, execution continues from there.
+Functions may take any number of arguments and return any number of results; `pos` indicates the call site; evaluation resumes from the returned `Pc`.

 ```swift
 let pos = Pos(source: "test", line: -1, column: -1)